-Hypertension is the second biggest risk factor for premature death and disability in England, and affects more than a quarter of all adults.
+Hypertension is the second-biggest risk factor for premature death and disability in England and affects more than a quarter of all adults.
 It is often preventable and it is estimated that improving the diagnosis of hypertension would save £120 million nationally in ten years.
-In Camden data show there are around 60,000 adults at risk of hypertension and related illness, but currently only around 24,000 patients diagnosed.
+In Camden, data shows there are around 60,000 adults at risk of hypertension and related illness, but currently only around 24,000 patients diagnosed.

 The Community Hypertension Service is a consultant-led virtual service that can advise GPs on difficult case management and triage if patients need to be seen in secondary care (see the Hypertension CICS page).
 There is currently no nurse-led hypertension clinic.
 To get in touch: e: firstname.lastname@example.org.